Thinking of Buying Property Using SMSF? [Bonus Tips]

 Commercial property

 If an SMSF owns a commercial property, the tax advantages on rental income and capital gains mirror those of residential properties.
 A unique benefit of commercial properties is that a member can lease it back to themselves for business use at market rates.
 This is a popular option for small business owners.
-The business pays the money for the lease directly to the SMSF, which grows the fund’s balance.
+Lease payments made at market rates can contribute to the SMSF’s income, subject to compliance requirements.
 The business can then claim the lease payments as a tax-deductible expense.

 Diversification

 An SMSF must have a written investment strategy before it can begin accumulating assets.
 The Australian Taxation Office requires that the strategy must consider diversification.
 Property ownership can help a fund achieve a diversified portfolio that works for the benefit of all members.
-A properly diversified SMSF protects the fund from market downturns, which provides financial security.
+Diversification can help manage risk and reduce exposure to market fluctuations.

 Cons